 |On Total Jobs, you can create a profile and allow potential employers and recruitment agencies to find you.|

-A large number of jobs on those sites go through recruitment agencies and, in my opinion, many of them were awful.
-Frequently I was told, “Someone will get in touch with you shortly” but they never did.
+A large number of jobs on those sites go through recruitment agencies and, in my opinion, the vast majority of them were awful.
+Frequently I was sent an email following the submission of an application saying, “Someone will get in touch with you shortly” but they never did.

 Jobs in the Public Sector